 I began teaching Spanish at a small high school in rural Northwest Georgia in 2010, and in 2014 moved to a larger, slightly less rural school.
 I take a proficiency and CI-based approach to teaching, with lots of comprehensible input, some TPRS-style stories, I can goals, authentic audio resources, and level-appropriate readings.
 I want to use this blog to share lesson ideas and reflect on teaching successes & failures.

 My first year blogging I taught all Spanish 1 on a traditional year-long schedule.
-This year (2015-2016) I will be teaching both Spanish 1 and Spanish 2 on a 4×4 block schedule.
+Lately I’ve been teaching a mix of regular and honors Spanish 1 and Spanish 2 (regular) on a 4×4 block schedule.
 In the future I would love to pick up a Spanish 3 or AP course, or maybe even switch to primary school.
 For now, I’m loving working with my high school babies. 🙂

 I love to travel, dance, work out, and speak Spanish.
 I was born in Illinois to Yankee parents, but I’m a Georgia girl at heart.
 My feedly is packed out with teaching blogs, and you can catch me on Twitter from time to time @andrearoja.